topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 ```
 This script initializes PWM on the LED pin and continuously fades the LED brightness up and down.

-Once the script is executed, you will see output like:
+Once the script is executed, you will see an output like:
 ```
 Starting LED PWM control (press Ctrl+C to stop)
 ```
 The LED will gradually brighten and then dim repeatedly, simulating a "breathing" effect.

-To stop the script, press Ctrl+C.
+To stop the script, press **[Ctrl+C]**.

-**Note**: Ensure the PWM channel is not already in use and that the D3-G board supports hardware PWM on the selected GPIO.
+**Note**: Ensure the PWM channel is not already in use and that the TOPST D3-G board supports hardware PWM on the selected GPIO.
 If PWM does not activate, verify the export, period, and duty_cycle settings in /sys/class/pwm/.

 <br/><br/><br/>

 ### 7.4.2 Mini Servo Motor
-A mini servo motor can be used to control precise angular movement based on a PWM (Pulse Width Modulation) signal via GPIO.
+A mini servo motor can be used to control precise angular movement based on a Pulse Width Modulation (PWM) signal through GPIO.
-This section demonstrates how to connect and control a mini servo motor using the D3-G board.
+This section demonstrates how to connect and control a mini servo motor using the TOPST D3-G board.

 #### Step 1.
 Hardware Requirements
 - TOPST D3-G board (x1)